-The chief cattle buyer of one of who need corn for their chemicals, the world's largest packing-houses are complaining.
-The army and in Chicago says that steers are of navy who need their products have uncertain character.
+the world's largest packing-houses in Chicago says that steers are of navy who need their products have uncertain character.
 A pure-bred steer may or may not be as choice meat as some unregistered critter.
-And there is always a difference in feed (corn) loose from the farmers carcass yield even from two cows

-This buyer has no system but says he examines "a steer's conprice of corn.
-The only way they formation, fat and quality.
-A choice steer is broad over the back (where the top quality meat comes from), other words, buy it at a price which 'blocky' in appearance, with no will make it more profitable to the hip bones showing and with a full farmer to sell it than to feed it to development in the brisket and the lower part of the hindquarters."

-Each buyer has his own personal rule of judgment, he says, but he thinks "the hip tells the story."
+And there is always a difference in carcass yield even from two cows of the same weight.
+This buyer has no system but says he examines "a steer's conformation, fat and quality.
+A choice steer is broad over the back (where the top quality meat comes from), 'blocky' in appearance, with no lower part of the hindquarters."
+Each buyer has his own personal al H's Better than any other dry than any other dry yeast we ever used, say yeast we ever used, say yeast we of 10 women 8 out of 10 women rule of judgment, he says, but he thinks "the hip tells the story."
 Once he has found a steer whose meat he rates as choice, there is the question of just how much cow is meat and what to pay for same.
 When about 62 to 65 per cent of the animal can be turned into beef, he figures he has a bonanza; 55 per cent is average.

 Buying is closely related to demand, which is related to the national market and daily changes, he explains.
 "How to buy a steer" is not learned in 10 easy lessons, but must be learned again each day by consulting main office facts on different market demands and prices.
-"If we need the meat," he says, "we meet the competition," and he must bid against other companies.
+"If we need the meat," he says, "we meet the competition." and he must bid against other companies.

-Farm Notes

-A new combine that pulls, deoperation promises to reduce the labor required in harvesting and proc-
+Farm Notes A new combine that pulls, de-